AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 Follow these steps to change your Dynamic Chat language.

+>[!IMPORTANT]
+>
+>Changing your language at the profile level will change the language for _all_ Experience Cloud applications, not just Dynamic Chat.

 1. In your Experience Cloud account, click the settings icon and choose **Preferences**.

    ![](assets/dynamic-chat-overview-1.png)